Kalwing/tdargent/content/pages/about.md

 <img alt="Photo of me" src="{static}/img/profile.jpg" class="side-pic">

-Hi, I'm **Thomas Dargent** and I'm a *Master Student in Data Science*.
-I live in Rouen in France, and as such I study in the *Université of Rouen Normandie*.
+Hi, I'm **Thomas Dargent** and I'm a *PhD Student* et the *Université of Rouen Normandy* in France.
 I'm interested by *image segmentation* and computer vision for *medical images*.
-I would also like to learn more about possible *ecological applications* of Machine Learning.
+My thesis is about using specificity of ORL cancer to develop *geometricaly constrained losses* and *multitask networks*.

 In my free time I like to read about the world, try to do my share of good in it, do sports, cook, and make side projects.